oxfordcontrol/Clarabel.rs/README.md

   impl<T:FloatT>
 Pick a lane here.

 The CscMatrix is defined as part of algebra crate, which means that both algebra and solver crates need to be separately imported in my python example.
-It's not clear where the CscMatrix defintion should live.
+It's not clear where the CscMatrix definition should live.
 Maybe algebra shouldn't be a separate crate, or  the whole collection of crates needs to be reexported somehow.

 Remove lifetime annotation on KKTsolvers if they are still there.
 At the moment I think KKTsolver object is taking a copy of the settings to support iterative refinement.